FACIAL HAIR AND WORLD POLITICS

 is sleeping soundly on your shoulder.

-But the mark of the moustache is more than just Saddam laden billboards
+But the mark of the moustache was more than just Saddam laden billboards

 party generals, sitting around large, official type tables, pouring